More US State Attorneys General Join Facebook Antitrust Probe

 The coalition investigating Facebook is led by New York Attorney General Letitia James, while Texas Attorney General Ken Paxton is leading Google case.

-Letitia said on Tuesday, Oct.23., that the Facebook investigation, which initially included attorneys general from Iowa, Ohio, Florida, Colorado, Tennessee, Nebraska, North Carolina, and the District of Columbia, now have the support of 39 additional state attorneys generals.
+Letitia said on Tuesday, Oct.23., that the Facebook investigation, which initially included attorneys general from Iowa, Ohio, Florida, Colorado, Tennessee, Nebraska, North Carolina, and the District of Columbia, now have the support of 39 additional state attorneys general.

 Why It Matters